 - Inclusive – Invited to meetings but only other members can contact you

 - Private – Supporting the forum but do not want your membership to be known

 - Ally – You do not identify as LGBT+ but want to be an ally and support the Forum

 Membership is confidential by default and you should be given protected time in your workload to engage with staff networks.
 All staff (including UPSU, UCSP staff and PhD students) can join a staff network.
 Members receive a pin badge when they join and allies receive a rainbow lanyard and are invited to a training course.

-Support the development of an LGBT+ friendly culture at the University of Plymouth
+To support the development of an LGBT+ friendly culture at the University of Plymouth.

-Create visibility for the LGBT+ staff community at the University of Plymouth, including acting as information/welcome point for new LGBT+ staff and all new colleagues.
+To create visibility for the LGBT+ staff community at the University of Plymouth, including acting as an information/welcome point for new LGBT+ staff and all new colleagues.

 To advise and give feedback on University policy development and associated practice.